msqr1/importizer/README.md

 - Add `-DPCH=1` when configuring CMake.

 ## Contribution rules
-- Use camelCase
+- Use camelCase for variables and function names, class, type filenames are PascalCase
-- Try your best to match the style of the code around you.
+- Match the style of the code around you.
+- Always use strict IWYU
 - Max column width: 90, one or two past that is fine, but should not be abused.
 - Put comment to denote what type after case label for variant switch.
 - Keep options' order in the README, the option struct, and their value-checking order the same.